 For those looking for a more "out-there" camping experience, consider strapping on a backpack and trekking into the Mount Margaret Backcountry on the mountain's northside.
 This expansive wilderness is accessible from both the west and east side and opens a world of backcountry lakes and unique views of the mountain.

-Hotels & Other Places to Stay near Mount St. Helens
+Best Time to Go Camping near Mount St. Helens